rstudio/rstudio/README.md

 RStudio is licensed to you under the AGPLv3, the terms of which are included in the file COPYING.

-For documentation on RStudio please see: [[http://www.rstudio.org/docs|http://www.rstudio.org/docs]]
+For documentation on RStudio please see [[http://www.rstudio.org/docs]]

 See also the following files included with this distribution: